-In preparation for daily chemo, I was given about 8 pills one hour before treatment to minimize the nausea.
-The chemo treatments took about 2.5 hours each day and were delivered intravenously.
+In preparation for daily chemo, I was given about 8 pills one hour before treatment to

 The nursing staff at OHSU is great.
 I didn’t have nausea but I did get indigestion from the treatments.
 They gave me yogurt to help with indigestion.
 After returning home, I felt tired and didn't have much energy.
 I started feeling like myself again by Wednesday.